Arcitec/pfUI-ZezThemes/README.md

 - [pfUI-Gryphons](https://github.com/mrrosh/pfUI-Gryphons)
 - [Bagshui](https://github.com/veechs/Bagshui) (Optional)

-Bagshui is highly recommended, since all of my themes turn off pfUI's own, simple "vanilla bag" theming to avoid conflicts with Bagshui.
-It's a far superior bag system which improves inventory management.
-But if you insist on using the basic "vanilla" bags, you can re-enable pfUI's bag theming via the following setting:
+Bagshui is highly recommended.
+It's a far superior bag system which improves inventory management, and it perfectly follows pfUI's active theme design.

-*"pfUI Config: Components: Modules: Disable Module bags".*
+## Dynamic Per-Character Themes

+All themes are dynamic and will automatically adjust themselves based on the active character's class and their loaded addons whenever the theme is applied.

+- Right Panel's "First/Left-most Slot":
+  - Hunters: Shows the hunter's ranged weapon ammunition counter.
+  - Warlocks: Shows how many soul shards you are carrying.
+  - Everyone Else: Shows how many free bag slots are available.
+  - You can manually change the panel's contents via *"pfUI Config: Panel: Right Panel - Left".*
+- pfUI's Vanilla Bags Skin:
+  - The "basic vanilla bags skin" will automatically enable/disable itself based on whether the Bagshui addon is loaded, thus avoiding bag addon conflicts.

 ## Available Themes